-To determine if a driver is defective, refer to the procedure outlined in the installation instruction for the amplifier control unit or remove the speaker circuit from the terminal block and measure the impedance of the circuit.
+To determine if a driver is defective, refer to the procedure outlined in the installation instructions for the amplifier control unit or remove the speaker circuit from the terminal block and measure the impedance of the circuit.
 The impedance of each 400 W cell of the siren will measure approximately 4.5 ohms.
-If the reading is higher, (9 ohms), one driver is bad.
-If the circuit is open, then either multiple drivers are bad or a wire has been severed.
+If the reading is higher (9 ohms), one driver is defective.
+If the circuit is open, multiple drivers are defective, or a wire has been severed.
 The impedance of a single driver should be 2.25 ohms.